YannickBlais/Udacity-CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+1. As discussed previously, I used a Linear SVM classifier with a mixture of HOG, spatial and histogram features to detect and track vehicles on the road.
+I first started using all features,

+1. .
+Overall the performance of my pipeline is not too bad but much improvmements could be done